microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

     void     RawBufferLoadInto(out T output, in uint64_t deviceAddress, in uint alignment = 4);

-    // Defined when the template support is enabled.
+    // Defined only when the HLSL version is 2021 or above.
     T        RawBufferLoad<T, alignment>(in uint64_t deviceAddress);
   } // end namespace